qimingweng/static-render-webpack-plugin/README.md

 ## Usage

-You can check out [this tutorial](http://www.qimingweng.com/writing/webpack-static-render) for a real usage example, or read below for documentation.
+You can check out [this tutorial](http://www.qimingweng.com/writing/webpack-static-render) for a real world usage example, or read below for documentation.

 In your webpack config file...